-Socioeconomic Research & Monitoring Program for the Florida Keys National Marine Sanctuary
+Socioeconomic Research & Monitoring Program for Florida Keys

 "The primary goal of the Research and Monitoring Program is to provide the knowledge necessary to make informed decisions about protecting the biological and natural ecosystem processes of the Sanctuary and its resources" (FKNMS Final Management Plan, Volume 1, page 148).
 Reaching this goal requires information on the socioeconomic implications of implementing the sanctuary management plan.
 Placed beside comparable ecological information, a socioeconomic perspective provides insight into changes in resource use and the contribution of sanctuary actions towards a sustainable economy in the Keys.

 This program began in FY 1998 and was designed to complement the sanctuary's ecological monitoring program.
 In 1998, 50 social scientists and resource stakeholders met to help design the program.
 This meeting produced over 100 recommendations for socioeconomic monitoring.
 These recommendations have been prioritized and implemented as funding has become available.
 New elements are added to the program as they are needed.

 Socioeconomic Research & Monitoring Goal